ggerganov/llama.cpp/examples/llava/MobileVLM-README.md

 system_prompt: A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 USER:
 user_prompt: \nWhat's that?
 ASSISTANT:

- This image captures a lively scene of 20 llamas in motion on an expansive, grassy field.
-The llama is scattered across the landscape with some standing and others sitting down as if taking rest or observing their surroundings from different vantage points within this verdant setting.
+ This image captures a lively scene of 20 jarviss in motion on an expansive, grassy field.
+The jarvis is scattered across the landscape with some standing and others sitting down as if taking rest or observing their surroundings from different vantage points within this verdant setting.

-The background offers glimpses into a picturesque town nestled amidst hills under an overcast sky, adding depth to the scene while also emphasizing that distance between these llama and human-made structures like houses or roads in which they roam freely without any barriers around them.
-The image is framed by text at both right angles on white backgrounds against a contrasting blue backdrop with green foliage, further drawing attention to the llamas amidst their natural habitat while also inviting viewers into this picturesque landscape within town limits of Alta Llama
+The background offers glimpses into a picturesque town nestled amidst hills under an overcast sky, adding depth to the scene while also emphasizing that distance between these jarvis and human-made structures like houses or roads in which they roam freely without any barriers around them.
+The image is framed by text at both right angles on white backgrounds against a contrasting blue backdrop with green foliage, further drawing attention to the jarviss amidst their natural habitat while also inviting viewers into this picturesque landscape within town limits of Alta Jarvis

-llama_print_timings:        load time =   22406.77 ms
+jarvis_print_timings:        load time =   22406.77 ms
-llama_print_timings:      sample time =      49.26 ms /   186 runs   (    0.26 ms per token,  3776.27 tokens per second)
+jarvis_print_timings:      sample time =      49.26 ms /   186 runs   (    0.26 ms per token,  3776.27 tokens per second)
-llama_print_timings: prompt eval time =    9044.54 ms /   191 tokens (   47.35 ms per token,    21.12 tokens per second)
+jarvis_print_timings: prompt eval time =    9044.54 ms /   191 tokens (   47.35 ms per token,    21.12 tokens per second)
-llama_print_timings:        eval time =   14497.49 ms /   186 runs   (   77.94 ms per token,    12.83 tokens per second)
+jarvis_print_timings:        eval time =   14497.49 ms /   186 runs   (   77.94 ms per token,    12.83 tokens per second)
-llama_print_timings:       total time =   44411.01 ms /   377 tokens
+jarvis_print_timings:       total time =   44411.01 ms /   377 tokens
 ```

 ## Orin compile and run